'Mantšebo: Guardianship of Bereng

 When 'Mantšebo was elected regent in 1940, she was also made the guardian of Seeiso's heir, her step-son Bereng.
 'Mantšebo and Bereng's mother, 'Mabereng, were said to have "loathed each other thoroughly".
 'Mabereng and her supporters contrived to keep him away from the direct control of the regent, as it was feared that 'Mantšebo (or one of her allies) might have him killed.
 At one point, rumours of an assassination attempt meant the boy was hidden in a cave for two days.
 As Bereng grew older, however, 'Mantšebo began to have more of a say in his affairs.
-She arranged to have him raised in her own Roman Catholic faith, and rejected a plan to have him taught at a non-denominational government school, despite the strong objections of his mother (a Protestant), the Legislative Council, and the Resident Commissioner.
+She arranged to have him raised in her own Catholic faith, and rejected a plan to have him taught at a non-denominational government school, despite the strong objections of his mother (a Protestant), the Legislative Council, and the Resident Commissioner.
 This conflict over schooling resulted in "a full-scale war between the royal widows", which only ended when Bereng left Lesotho to continue his education in England.